hardwario/twr-radio-lcd-thermostat/README.md

 ## Build

+For build use this commands

+        make

+For build with LCD rotation support use this commands for core R2.x

+        make clean
+        make -j4 ROTATE_SUPPORT=1 CORE_R=2

-For build with LCD rotation support use this commands
+For build with LCD rotation support use this commands for core R1.3

         make clean
         make -j4 ROTATE_SUPPORT=1